 Maghe Sankranti : (January)

 A Sankranti signifies the first day of any month in the Nepali calendar year.
 Makar means Capricorn.
 Makar Sankranti, therefore, means the first day of the month when the sun enters that part of the zodiac which is symbolized by Capricorn.
 It starts on its northward journey in its heavenly course on this day, thus announcing the commencement of the Uttarayan.
-It is the Nepalese belief that day marks the division of the Winter and Summer solstice.
-Bathing in rivers is prescribed for this day, especially at the river confluence and feasting with rich foods of special preparation is common in the family.
+It is the Nepalese belief that this day marks the division of the Winter and Summer solstice.
+Bathing in rivers is prescribed for this day, especially at the confluence of rivers, and feasting with rich foods of special preparation is common.

 Maha Shivaratri : (February)

 Holi is the festival of colour.
-It is observed for eight days just before the full moon of Phalgun during which time townsmen indulge in colour throwing at each other.
-The festival of colour is always heralded by the sticking of wooden pole known as chir with colourful streamers beside the old royal palace at Basantapur by the arrangement of the Government Religious Endowment (Guthi) Office.
+It is observed for eight days just before the full moon of Phalgun during which time local people indulge in colour throwing at each other.
+The festival of colour is always heralded by the sticking of a wooden pole known as 'chir' with colourful streamers beside the old royal palace at Basantapur by arrangement of the Government Religious Endowment (Guthi) Office.
 This festival is observed with most joy and gaity in the Terai region of the country.
-The festival is terminated with the burning of the pole on the night preceding the Phalgun full moon.
+The festival ends with the burning of the pole on the night preceding the Phalgun full moon.

 Ghodejatra : (March-April)

 This is a four-day chariot festival held in honour of the White (Seto) Machchhendranath (to be distinguished from the Red (Rato) form of the same divinity in Patan), who is actually the Padmapani Lokeshwara, whose permanent shrine is situated at Janabahal in Kel Tole in the middle of the old bazaar in Kathmandu.
-A huge chariot of wood supported on four large wheels and carrying a tall spire covered with green foliage is made ready for receiving the image of the divinity on this occasion and for dragging in the old part of city.
-There is such a spontaneous and heavy turn out of the devout people to pay obeisance of this god, who is also said to be the 'embodiment of compassion', at this time.
+A huge chariot of wood supported on four large wheels and carrying a tall spire covered with green foliage is made ready for receiving the image of the divinity on this occasion and for dragging around the old part of city.
+There is such a spontaneous and heavy turnout of devout people to pay obeisance to this god, who is also said to be the 'embodiment of compassion', at this time.

 Gaijatra : (July-August)